-Identification Cards in New MexicoCompare Car Insurance Rates in 3 Easy Steps
+Identification Cards in New MexicoCompare Car Insurance Rates in 3 Steps

 State-issued ID cards are used as a primary proof of identity by those who do not have other means to do so.
 In most cases, citizens use their driver's license to prove who they are and how old.
 However, some people do not possess a driver's license, yet they need a valid ID―such as when they open a bank account or write a check.

 Having a form of identification that you can simply carry in a wallet or pocketbook is essential in today's world.
-Passports tend to oversize, and not everybody has (or needs) one.
+Passports tend to be too big to carry in your wallet and not everybody has (or needs) one.
 Birth certificates lack the obvious photo requirement, and a Social Security card will not get you very far either.

 Minors who are too young to drive can also opt for an ID card.
 They can get one without parental consent unless they choose to register as an organ donor.

 An ID card identifies a person as a citizen of a specific state.
 You are not allowed to have one if you already possess a driver's license.
 In the state of New Mexico, an ID card shows the following: